nais/doc/gcp/getting-started.md

 # Getting started on GCP

 {% hint style="danger" %}
-Although our GCP clusters are built and ready for action - there are still quite a few rough edges and quite a few "strikk and binders" based solutions to contend with.
-As we're ironing out these querks, GCP is not considered GA.
-We ask that anyone experimenting with GCP at this stage to exhibit extraordinary amounts of patience and goodwill.
+Although our Google Cloud Platform (GCP) clusters are built and ready for action, there are still quite a few rough edges and quite a few makeshift solutions to contend with.
+As we're ironing out these quirks, GCP is not considered generally available for use.

+We ask that anyone experimenting with GCP at this stage exhibit extraordinary amounts of patience and goodwill.
 {% endhint %}

 ## Access
-In GCP the primary unit of access is a team, whose origin is a group in Azure AD.
-Each team is given its own namespace where they will have unrestricted access to all kubernetes assets.
+On GCP the primary unit of access is a *team*, whose origin is a group in Azure AD.
+Each team is given its own namespace.
+The team will have unrestricted access to all Kubernetes assets in that namespace.

 ### Creating a new team